Doctor Mike: Boxing career

 Varshavski made his amateur boxing debut in May 2022 against influencer iDubbbz as the headline fight in the Creator Clash boxing event.
 He won his match against iDubbbz in a unanimous decision.
 On 29 October 2022, in Glendale, Arizona, Varshavski made his professional debut in a four-round cruiserweight bout against former MMA fighter Chris Avila on the undercard of Jake Paul vs. Anderson Silva.
 He lost the fight via unanimous decision.

+Racing

+In April 2026, Varshavski announced he would be competing in the 2026 Ferrari Challenge North America Club Challenge season.

 YouTube channel health related podcast

 In September 2022, Varshavski launched a health related podcast on his YouTube channel named "The Checkup Podcast with Doctor Mike", which was renamed to "The Checkup with Doctor Mike".
 The podcast covers subjects related to sexual health, mental health, physical health, and social health.
 Varshavski has interviewed friends, medical professionals, athletes, comedians and actors.
-Guests have included Steve-O, KSI, Tony Hale, Dane Cook, Hannah Brown, Marques Brownlee, Steve Madden, Steven He, Barbara Corcoran, Kal Penn, and Brandon Marshall.
+Guests have included Steve-O, KSI,Tony Hale, Dane Cook, Hannah Brown, Marques Brownlee, Steve Madden, Steven He, Barbara Corcoran, Kal Penn, Brandon Marshall, and Chuck Schumer.